The Future Workplace Will Embrace a Hybrid Reality

 Editor's note: This post is part of our ongoing exploration of how design is responding to the COVID-19 pandemic.

 These changes will take place in response to our heightened concern about disease transmission and the implications for the next pandemic that most certainly will come.
 They will also incorporate the lessons learned from our extended time working from home, an experience that has opened many people’s eyes to the ways that technology can support us in our work and free us from the office.
-We’ve also become accustomed to a daily routine that’s absent the burdens of commuting.
+We’ve also become accustomed to a daily routine that’s absent from the burdens of commuting.

 All this adds up to a future in which people will want to work from home more frequently than they did before the pandemic.
 Despite declarations from some that full-time WFH arrangements will remain after COVID-19 restrictions are lifted, there are many indicators that permanent WFH is not sustainable for culture and talent development, nor is it a replacement for the speed of trust and collaboration that's built through face-to-face work.
 Collaborative work moves forward at the speed of trust that is built into our relationships.